List of FIA World Endurance champions: Endurance Trophy for LMGTE Am Drivers

+Endurance Trophy for LMGT3 Drivers

+The Trophy for LMGT3 Drivers was introduced in the 2024 season for LMGT3 driver crews featuring at least one bronze-rated driver (gentleman driver).

 Endurance Trophy for Private LMP1 Teams

 A teams title was not held for manufacturers in the LMP1 category, instead a Trophy was awarded to privately entered LMP1 teams.
 Note that points in this Trophy were awarded solely on the finishing position of private LMP1 entries, with manufacturer entries not included.
 Although teams may have earned points for a win in the Trophy, they did not score a win in the overall LMP1 standings.
 Due to a lack of privateer LMP1 entries in 2017, the trophy was not awarded before being dropped altogether.

 Endurance Trophy for LMP2 Teams

 For the 2012 season, multi-car teams were awarded points based on their highest finishing entry.
 From 2013 onward, each entry was scored as its own team.

 Endurance Trophy for LMP2 Pro/Am Teams

 The Trophy for LMP2 Pro/Am Teams was introduced in the 2021 season for LMP2 teams featuring at least one bronze-rated driver (gentleman driver) in their lineup.
+It was discontinued from the 2023 season after responding to team consultation and market demands.